-right, it is right even though the second step [- allowing euthanasia - might be] wrong.
-If the second step is wrong, then it simply should not be taken."137 In addition to that, the same argument could be made against any constitutionally-protected right such as the right to have an abortion; yet this is not enough to deny someone's individual rights.138 It is, of course, necessary to draw a line between step one and two but this does not seem much more complicated than in other cases.
+Critics claim, once acknowledged, "[t]he ... right to die ... will become a duty to die."136 This argument, however, is, in my opinion, flawed in its very approach.
+It is a matter of logic: "If the first step [recognizing a right to assisted suicide] is right, it is right even though the second step [- allowing euthanasia - might be] wrong.
+If the second step is wrong, then it simply should not be taken."
+137 In addition to that, the same argument could be made against any constitutionallyprotected right such as the right to have an abortion; yet this is not enough to deny someone's individual rights.
+138 It is, of course, necessary to draw a line between step one and two but this does not seem much more complicated than in other cases.
 In particular, assisted suicide and euthanasia can easily be distinguished based upon who commits the act: the person who wants to die or a third party.
-And, this distinction needs to be reflected in the law and its safeguards.139 Apart from that, one could argue that "Pandora's Box" has already been opened by allowing patients to refuse life-sustaining medical treatment, notwithstanding the fact that this is truly difficult to distinguish from assisted suicide as well?
+And, this distinction needs to be reflected in the law and its safeguards.
+139 Apart from that, one could argue that "Pandora's Box" has already been opened by allowing patients to refuse life-sustaining medical treatment, notwithstanding the fact that this is truly difficult to distinguish from assisted suicide140.
+Would it, hence, make much of a difference to allow physician-assisted suicide as well?